electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/_index.md

     <figcaption><h4>Audi A6 e-tron and Audi A6 Avant e-tron concept</h4></figcaption>
 </figure>

-The expectation is that this will be launched in 2023 and the first owners will receive it in early 2024.
+The expectation is that the first owners will receive it in early 2024.

-## Size & design
+## Exterior, size, and design

-Even this is an concept, Audi promises that this concept will look very similar to the production ready model.
+Even though this is a concept, Audi promises that this concept will look very similar to the production-ready model.
 At 4.96 meters (16.3 ft.) long, 1.96 meters (6.4 ft.) wide, and 1.44 meters (4.7 ft.) high, its body puts it in the luxury class.
 Its lines are a consistent development in Audi’s contemporary formal language.
 Significant elements like the closed Singleframe and the continuous strip of lights in the rear emphasize its kinship with the other electrically powered Audis in the e-tron fleet.

 Large 22-inch wheels and short overhangs, the flat cabin, and a dynamic roof arch give the Avant proportions that are distinctly reminiscent of a sports car.